 - Breath into a paper bag, when breathing rapidly; in case of hyperventilation from anxiety/panic attacks

 - Check blood glucose levels regularly; particularly if you are prone to have abnormal blood glucose levels

 - Check blood pressures regularly, if you have a history of high or low blood pressures

 - Wear medication alert bracelets

 What are certain Crucial Steps to be followed?

-- Calling 911 appropriately
+- Calling 911 (or your local emergency number) appropriately

 - Perform CPR, if the individual who Fainted has trouble breathing